josugoar/csp/README.md

 # C Smart Pointers (CSP)

-CSP is a C++ inspired smart pointer library for C23 (although it can be backported to C11) specifically inspired by [Boost.SmartPtr](https://www.boost.org/doc/libs/1_82_0/libs/smart_ptr/doc/html/smart_ptr.html) and C++20 smart pointers from the [memory](https://en.cppreference.com/w/cpp/memory) header and the corresponding [libc++](https://github.com/llvm/llvm-project/tree/main/libcxx) implementation.
+CSP is a C++ inspired smart pointer library for C23 (although it can be backported to C11 but wanted to check out the new features) specifically inspired by [Boost.SmartPtr](https://www.boost.org/doc/libs/1_82_0/libs/smart_ptr/doc/html/smart_ptr.html) and C++20 smart pointers from the [memory](https://en.cppreference.com/w/cpp/memory) header and the corresponding [libc++](https://github.com/llvm/llvm-project/tree/main/libcxx) implementation.
 It makes extensive use of modern C23 features such as `nullptr`, `constexpr`, attributes, unnamed arguments and `auto` type inference, as well as C11 atomics and threads, so a C23 compiler is required to build it.
 At the time of writing, only GCC is able to be used due to the lack of constexpr support of Clang, check support in [cppreference](https://en.cppreference.com/w/c/23).

 ## Features

 * **RAII** (Resource Acquisition Is Initialization), thanks to the use of GCC's cleanup attribute.
 This is mainly for convenience and to avoid having to call each objects "destructor" (or equivalent in C) manually.
 Inspired by its use in the [systemd](https://news.ycombinator.com/item?id=11305142) codebase.
 Avoid unless specifically using [GNUC](https://gcc.gnu.org/onlinedocs/gcc/C-Extensions.html) *-std=gnu** instead of plain C.

-* A **similar interface to C++** smart pointers, with the exception of having to aquire the pointer from the smart pointer using the `get` function.
+* A **similar interface to C++** smart pointers, with the exception of having to aquire the pointer from the smart pointer using the `get` function to manipulate it.
 This is due to the lack of operator overloading in C. Aside from that, it follows the standard "object oriented" interface commonly used in C libraries that is similar to the `init` and `destroy` functions originally present in posix, the C standard library and others, except for pointer like objects where copying is innexpensive (that's why "contructors" return a copy).

 * **Thread safe** reference counting, using C11 atomics and threads.
 Non local shared pointers make use of atomic operations to ensure thread safety and employ some of the optimizations present in libc++, altough not extensive.